Tepui swift: Distribution and habitat

 The tepui swift is found in the tepui area where southeastern Venezuela, western Guyana, and far northwestern Brazil meet.
 One individual has been documented in far northern Venezuela; it is not known if it was a vagrant or a migrant.
 The species is found in humid montane and lowland forests, montane grasslands, and around cliffs.
 In elevation it mostly ranges between 200 and 2200 m but has occurred as high as 2630 m.

 Behavior

 Movement

 The tepui swift is thought to be a year-round resident in its range but reports from elsewhere hint at the possibility that it is migratory.

 Feeding

 Like all swifts, the tepui is an aerial insectivore, but little is known about the details of its diet.
 It often feeds in flocks of 10 to 20 or more that sometimes include white-collared swifts (Streptoprocne zonaris).

 Breeding

 The tepui swift's breeding biology is not well known.
-It apparently nests in the northern hemisphere's late spring and early summer.
+It apparently mostly nests in the northern hemisphere's late spring and early summer, though a nest with a nearly full grown nestling was photographed in early September.
 Few nests have been found; they were on cliffs and in rocky grottos.
+The early September nest was a cup of rootlets and moss on a rock shelf in a cave.
 There is some suggestion that the species nests in colonies.